PiotrekZarzycki/Isotope-Effects/README.md

 15.99491
 15.99491
 ```
-At the end of the output you will see:
+At the end of the output, you will see:
 ```
 ============================================================
   Harmonic Vibrational Frequencies